bgianfo/rundown/README.md

 An implementation of run-down protection in rust.

-Run-down protection is useful when you are attempting do re-initialize or destroy a shared resource.
+Run-down protection is useful when you are attempting to re-initialize or destroy a shared resource.

-The pattern has to requirements, a means to guarantee the resource is accessible and remains so for the during of it's usage.
+The pattern has two parts, a means to guarantee the resource is accessible and remains so for the during of it's usage.
 As well as way to make the resource inaccessible from a point going forward and the ability to wait for all outstanding usages to drain so you can safely perform the required operation.